 Before sending your cold email, make sure to proofread and edit it carefully.
 Check for spelling mistakes and grammatical errors, and ensure that your email is free of typos or other mistakes.
 Use a tool like Grammarly or Hemingway to help you catch any errors or awkward phrasing.

 A/B testing can help you improve the effectiveness of your cold email templates over time.
 Try testing different subject lines, opening lines, CTAs, or even entire email templates to see what resonates best with your target audience.
-Use an email marketing tool such as Mailchimp or Constant Contact to track your results and measure the effectiveness of your tests.
+Use an email marketing tool such as Constant Contact, Mailchimp or Omnisend to track your results and measure the effectiveness of your tests.

 Cold email templates for Google Ads advertisers